Bunlong/react-in-practice/hooks/hooks_apis.md

 >
 > Avoid reading from the DOM in `useMutationEffect`.
 If you do, you can cause performance problems by introducing [layout thrash](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing "layout thrash").
 When reading computed styles or layout information, `useLayoutEffect` is more appropriate.

+### useLayoutEffect

+The signature is identical to `useEffect`, but it fires synchronously after all DOM mutations.
+Use this to read layout from the DOM and synchronously re-render.
+Updates scheduled inside `useLayoutEffect` will be flushed synchronously, before the browser has a chance to paint.

+Prefer the standard `useEffect` when possible to avoid blocking visual updates.

+> Tip
+>
+> If you're migrating code from a class component, `useLayoutEffect` fires in the same phase as `componentDidMount` and `componentDidUpdate`, so if you're unsure of which effect Hook to use, it’s probably the least risky.